LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 1. create the database if it doesn't already exist; and

-2. execute `com.ibm.fhir.schema.app.Main` from `fhir-persistence-schema` to create the necessary schema (tables, indexes, and other elements).
+2. execute `com.ibm.fhir.schema.app.Main` from `fhir-persistence-schema` to create the necessary schemas (tables, indices, stored procedures, etc) and tenants; and

+3. configure the server with the tenantKey generated in step number 2.

 An executable `fhir-persistence-schema` jar can be downloaded from the project's [Releases tab](https://github.com/IBM/FHIR/releases) and documentation can be found at https://github.com/IBM/FHIR/tree/master/fhir-persistence-schema.